AstroTechies/astroneermodding/docs/guides/basicModding.rst

 structure.

 At the very top of the table view there is an ``UnlockCost`` property with a number to the right.
-Simply the change the number to what amount of bytes you would like the flood ligth to cost.
-For example ``500``.
+Simply the change the number to what amount of bytes you would like the floodlight to cost.
+For example, ``500``.

 Then simply press ``Ctrl+S`` to save the file, or click on ``File > Save``.
 You should see two ``.bak`` files appear.
 Ignore these files, they are simply backup files and are ignored by the software.